RLuckom/dockerfiles/arduino/README.md

-### Arduino IDE configured for arduino and ESP8266 development
+### Arduino IDE 1.8.5 configured for arduino and ESP8266 development
+Built container: raphaelluckom/arduino:latest

 Tested to work on an ubuntu 16.04 host running docker 17.09.0-ce

 To start the IDE UI you need to share your X11 server and $DISPLAY